 Total Immediate Collective Imminent Terrestrial Salvation is now playing at the Royal Court Theatre until 21 September.

-Disclaimer: I was invited to watch Total Immediate Terrestrial Salvation for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Total Immediate Terrestrial Salvation for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.